Project Regeneration Vol. 1: Release and marketing

 On October 23, 2018, the bassist Tony Campos, lead guitarist Koichi Fukuda and drummer Ken Jay announced that they were reforming to tour for the 20th anniversary of Wisconsin Death Trip and would release Project Regeneration, featuring compositions and vocals recorded before Static's death in 2014.
 Along with the announcement, the band shared a trailer for the album featuring clips from an upcoming music video and snippets of five previously unreleased songs.
 The band made several bundles of the album available for pre-order, with fans who pre-ordered the album able to have their name featured in the liner notes.
-Matt Zane will direct several music videos for songs from the album.
+Matt Zane was recruited to direct several music videos for songs from the album.

 On February 6, 2020, the band released the album's first single, "Hollow (Project Regeneration)", their first single in 10 years.
-According to Tony Campos, "Hollow (Project Regeneration)" dates back to the recording sessions of Start a War, but was not released on the album or any album after due to the music not being fully realised.
+According to Tony Campos, "Hollow (Project Regeneration)" dates back to the recording sessions of Start a War, but was not released on the album or any album after due to the music not being fully realized.
 The band later replaced the instrumental tracks underneath the vocals under the advice from the producers to avoid resembling the original demo material.
 The band also announced that they were expanding the album to two volumes because of the number of recordings they had found.

-On May 15, 2020, the band released the album's second single, "All These Years", with an accompanying music video.
+On May 15, 2020, the band released the album's second and final single, "All These Years", with an accompanying music video.
 The band also announced that the album's standard release on streaming and CD had been pushed back to July 10, 2020, with the vinyl edition pushed back to August 14, due to manufacturing delays associated with the COVID-19 pandemic.
 Tony Campos, speaking to Loudwire, said, "The album is 100% complete.
 We are just waiting for the manufacturing to resume.
 We have been given word that all is finally in production, so we are excited to get this out to the fans."